Chemical and Biochemical Engineering

 Website: https://engineering.uiowa.edu/cbe

-As part of their training, chemical and biochemical engineers learn ethical design and respect for the larger issues in any design, such as community health, employee safety, and the global implications of the design.
-The University of Iowa's curriculum emphasizes chemical process safety and environmentally conscious chemical engineering design.
+As part of their training, Iowa chemical and biochemical engineers learn to design things in ways that are ethical and responsible.
+This includes considering health, employee safety, and global impact.
+The University of Iowa is a leader in chemical process safety education, teaching effective communication and environmentally conscious design.